ldmallari/sjhomecare_app/README.md

 # SJHomeCare App

 A Flutter-based mobile application designed to provide essential home care services.
-It includes sections for Home, Articles, and Support, offering users a smooth experience for accessing healthcare resources and assistance.
+It includes screens for Home, Articles, and Support, offering users a smooth experience for accessing healthcare resources and assistance.

 ## Features

 - **Home Screen** - Provides an overview of services and quick access to essential functionalities.
-- **Article Section** - Fetches articles from an external API (`https://sjhc-api.onrender.com/articles`) to provide informative healthcare content.
+- **Article Screen** - Fetches articles from an external API (`https://sjhc-api.onrender.com/articles`) to provide informative healthcare content.
-- **Support System** - Users can submit a contact form, which posts data to an API for customer assistance.
+- **Support Screen** - Users can submit a contact form, which posts data to an API for customer assistance.
 - **State Management** - Uses `Provider` for managing state in the `ArticleProvider` class.
-- **Bottom Navigation Bar** - Implements `SalomonBottomBar` for smooth navigation between Home, Articles, and Support sections.
+- **Bottom Navigation Bar** - Implements `SalomonBottomBar` for smooth navigation between Home, Articles, and Support screens.

 ## Tech Stack